cesar-gamez/GANart/README.md

 # GANart
-First attempt at using a generative adversarial network with Keras.
-The sample data was a set of 5000 abstract images from Kaggle.
+First attempt at producing a generative adversarial network with Keras.
+Trained from a set of 50000 paintings from impressionist painters.